 The Company has continuously focused on social and community development in accordance with to the sustainable development guidelines to strengthen the relationship with its stakeholders.
 This has been done by adhering to three principles: Creativity, Stakeholder Engagement and Operation Efficiency.
-In 2018, the Company operated 50 social and community development projects.
-These projects are divided into two parts; 1) Social development to strengthen the underprivileged and 2) Community development in four aspects; Education quality development, Environmental quality development, Occupation and income development, and good quality of life development which include religion and culture support.
-Examples of the 2018 projects are as follows:
+In 2019, the Company operated 41 social and community development projects.
+These projects are divided into two parts; 1) Social development to strengthen the underprivileged and 2) Community development in four aspects; Education quality development, Environmental quality development, Occupation and income development, and Good quality of life development which include religion and culture support.
+Examples of the 2019 projects are as follows:

-- The Company, cooperated with The Foundation for Life Development under the Patronage of H.R.H.
-Princess Galyani Vadhana Krom Luang Naradhiwas Rajanagarindra, arranged the 7th Sahaviriya Bangkok Triathlon 2018.
-Funds raised were used to support operations of the Foundation for Life Development on public benefits concerning improvement of quality of life of Thai people, promotion of water conservation, and stimulation of tourism.
-There were more than 900 people participating in this year event. - The Company and its steel industry partners, namely, Thai Cold Rolled Steel Sheet PLC (TCRSS), NS-Siam United Steel Co., Ltd. (NS-SUS), NS Blue Scope (Thailand) Limited (NS Blue Scope) and JFE Steel Galvanizing (Thailand) Co., Ltd. (JSGT) arranged "Kon-lek Mini Marathon 2018".
-Fund raised from this event Baht 2.6 million was donated to 25 foundations that support underprivileged people.
-There were more than 1,000 participants in this event. - The Company has supported educational development project including Sahaviriya Funds for Bang Saphan Educational Development Project to grant annual scholarship to students in Bang Saphan District from primary to bachelor education.
-In 2018, the Company provided 249 scholarships, worth Baht 625,000 to students in 22 schools.
-SSI staff also provided "Tun Nee Phue Nong" fund with 119 scholarships, worth Baht 153,500 and SSI Arsa Sub-working Group provided additional 22 scholarships, worth Baht 23,000 under "1 School 1 Arsa scholarships" program.
+- The Company and its steel industry partners, namely, Thai Cold Rolled Steel Sheet Plc.
+(TCRSS), NS-Siam United Steel Co., Ltd. (NS-SUS), NS Blue Scope (Thailand) Limited (NS Blue Scope) and JFE Steel Galvanizing (Thailand) Co., Ltd. (JSGT) arranged "Kon-Lhek Mini Marathon 2019".
+Fund raised from this event Baht 2.3 million was donated to 20 foundations that support underprivileged people.
+There were more than 1,659 participants in this event. - The Company has supported educational development project including Sahaviriya Funds for Bangsaphan Educational Development Project to grant annual scholarship to students in Bangsaphan District from primary to bachelor education.
+In 2019, the Company provided 259 scholarships, worth Baht 625,000 to students in 22 schools.
+SSI staff also provided "Tun Nee Phue Nong" fund with 77 scholarships, worth Baht 102,000 and SSI Arsa Sub-working Group provided additional 4 scholarships, worth Baht 8,000 under "1 School 1 Arsa scholarships" program. - Youth development projects undertaken by the Company included Power your Dream, Power your Brain Project, Sufficiency Economy School for Sustainability Project, Village Youth Council Project and Local Curriculum Development Project. - For local economy aspect, the Company has organised Community Bank Project which is the operation with regards to participatory development of quality of life on sustainable basis by jointly with 18 villages in 4 sub-districts located surrounding the plant sites, by supporting and enhancing the communities to establish 18 community banks.
+As at 31 December 2019, there were total funds amounting to Baht 38,609,970 and 3,487 project members could enjoy the benefits.
+In addition, 9 community leader councils have been established to manage their communities on participatory basis. - The Company puts strong emphasis on environmental and natural resources responsibilities.
+Apart from controlling its production process to ensure that the emission from the production process would not affect the quality of life and health of the employees and the local residents, the Company, cooperated with the relevant organisations, has arranged activities and promote campaigns to improve quality of environment continually, such as SSI Beach Clean-Up Project, Two Wheels Preserve Bangsaphan Project, Cycling trip to plant trees to His Majesty King Bhumibol Adulyadej The Great, Youth Conservation Camp Project and Love the King, Preserve Bangsaphan Projects.

-- Youth development projects undertaken by the Company included the Sufficiency Economy School for Sustainability Project, Young Agriculturist on New Hydroponics System Project, Village Youth Council Project and Local Curriculum Development Project. - For local economy aspect, the Company has organised Community Bank Project which is the operation with regards to participatory development of quality of life on sustainable basis by jointly with 19 villages in 4 sub-districts located surrounding the plant sites, by supporting and enhancing the communities to establish 18 community banks.
-As at 31 December 2018, there were total funds amounting to Baht 28,142,393 and 3,625 project members could enjoy the benefits.
-In addition, 9 community leader councils have been established to manage their own communities on participatory basis. - The Company puts strong emphasis on environmental and natural resources responsibilities.
-Apart from controlling its production process to ensure that the emission from the production process would not affect the quality of life and health of the employees and the local residents, the Company, cooperated with the relevant organisations, has arranged activities and promote campaigns to improve quality of environment continually, such as SSI Beach Clean-Up Project, Two Wheels Preserve Bang Saphan Project, Cycling trip to plant trees to honor the late King Bhumibol Adulyadej, Youth Conservation Camp Project and Love the King, Preserve Bangsaphan projects. - "SSI Arsa Project" is a volunteering project that SSI staffs and executives worked together to arrange activities to help the society and community in Bang Saphan District to instill the staff's sense of pride.
-In 2018, SSI staff arranged 20 volunteering activities under "25th Anniversary of SSI, 250 Virtues" Project.
-There were totaled 830 SSI staff members with 6,640 volunteering service hours, plus 953 local residents with 7,616 volunteering service hours, participating in the project.
+• "SSI Arsa Project" is a volunteering project that SSI staffs and executives worked together to arrange activities to help the society and community in Bangsaphan District to instill the staff's sense of pride.
+In 2019, SSI staff arranged 22 volunteering activities under "25th Anniversary of SSI, 250 Virtues" Project.
+There were totaled 1,025 SSI staff members with 8,104 volunteering service hours, plus 2,552 local residents with 20,336 volunteering service hours, participating in the project.